-While managing the 100+ LinkedIn profiles from our clients, we have gained quite some insights from our experience with creating posts and post strategies.
+Through managing over 100 LinkedIn profiles for our clients, we have gained valuable insights from our experience in creating posts and post strategies.

-Here are 5 tips on how to post on your LinkedIn Company or Personal Page.
+Here are five tips to help you enhance your LinkedIn Company or Personal Page posts.

 1. Define your strategy.

-Ask yourself these questions to find out what your goal is with your LinkedIn posting activity:
+Ask yourself the following questions to determine your goal with your LinkedIn posting activity:

-- Do you want to get as many views as possible?
+- Do you want to maximize your views?

-- Do you want to share knowledge and get interaction?
+- Do you want to share knowledge and encourage interaction?

-- Do you want to work on your personal brand?
+- Do you want to build your personal brand?

-- Do you want to become an authority?
+- Do you want to establish yourself as an authority?

-- Do you want to be a platform and build a followers base?
+- Do you want to create a platform and grow your followers base?

 - Do you want to generate downloads and follow-up leads?

-- Do you want people to end up on your website?
+- Do you want people to visit your website?

 - Do you need to share updates with your customers?

-For example, if you want to work on your personal brand and be an authority, post on your personal profile and share this on your company page.
-In this way, you will guide your followers more to follow your personal activity.
-If you want to be a platform and build a followers base, post on your company page and share it on your personal page.
+For example, if your goal is to work on your personal brand and be an authority, focus on posting on your personal profile and share it on your company page.
+This way, you can guide your followers to engage more with your personal activity.
+If you want to create a platform and build a followers base, prioritize posting on your company page and share it on your personal page.

 2. Determine what suits best with your kind of company.